-So, after you’ve got a raise or a new better paying position, or maybe you have taken on a side hustle, make sure to mention that to the representative when requesting a higher credit line with the Apple Card.
+So, after you’ve secured a raise or a new, better-paying position, or maybe you have taken on a side hustle, make sure to mention that to the representative when requesting a higher credit line with the Apple Card.

 Improve your credit score